You can have as many cross-team collaboration techniques as you have teams.

 Cross-functional teams collaborate between themselves in the scope of a larger organization to bring a joint goal to fruition.

-It is common for employees to miss seeing the bigger picture and focus on the internal team goals.
+It is common for employees to miss seeing the bigger picture because they focus on the internal team goals.
 But that must not happen to a manager.

-For example, when the cross-team collaboration is poor, there is often friction between sales and marketing teams.
+For example, when team collaboration is poor, there is often friction between a sales and marketing team.

 Such friction results in sales decrease, fewer returning customers, lower conversion rates, and the inability to identify the bottlenecks that drain the resources.

 It is the task of the manager to:

 - Observe how individual team members, teams, and departments contribute to the organizational goals.

 Effective cross-functional collaboration requires 100-percent dedication from you as a leader and resourcefulness in conflict resolution.

 If you have trouble taking a holistic perspective or if it costs you more than expected, perhaps you haven’t considered using virtual teams.

 Working on multiple projects asks you to step up the game with your managerial skills.